-Strength of our study being, though a retrospective study, all patients and lymph nodes sampled were common in the three arms, thereby eliminating enrolment bias, which is one of the major limitations of other observational studies.
-Another strength of our study is that, national guidelines and our hospital policy were followed ensuring a standardised approach with respect to indication and procedure for all the patients.
-Thirdly, this is to the best of our knowledge, the first study comparing EBUS guided mediastinal cryobiopsy and intra-nodal forceps biopsy.
-There were few limitations to our study also, our study had a small sample size, affecting the power of the study and results may not be generalizable.
+The strength of our study is that, despite its retrospective nature, all patients and lymph nodes sampled were common in the three arms, thereby eliminating enrolment bias, which is one of the major limitations of other observational studies.
+Another strength of our study is that national guidelines and our hospital policy were followed ensuring a standardized approach with respect to indication and procedure for all the patients.
+Thirdly, this is to the best of our knowledge, the first study comparing EBUS-guided mediastinal cryobiopsy and intra-nodal forceps biopsy.
+There are a few limitations to our study also.
+Our study had a small sample size, affecting the power of the study and making results not generalizable.
 In addition, pathologists were not blinded to the procedure done.
 Thirdly, since we were studying the additional advantage of adding mediastinal cryobiopsy or intranodal forceps biopsy to EBUS-TBNA, our population included only a sub-population where EBUS-TBNA was inconclusive, thus results may not be generalizable.
 Fourthly, since the order of techniques to be performed was not randomized, there could be a theoretical possibility of first pass bias, in which first pass technique could induce local hematoma and may reduce the yield of further techniques performed, and since the technique of cryobiopsy or intranodal forceps biopsy requires port creation using a knife or EBUS-TBNA needle, possibility of creating local hematoma cannot be circumvented.
-Lastly, sampling smaller sized lymph nodes (<1cm) may have affected the diagnostic yield of the procedure.
+Lastly, sampling smaller-sized lymph nodes (<1cm) may have affected the diagnostic yield of the procedure.